Point Defiance Zoo & Aquarium: Exhibits

 1981 saw the opening of this exhibit area, which forms a semicircle at one end of the zoo.
-Muskoxen are housed in a large meadow on the outside of the pathway's arc, while a Polar bear and Arctic fox live on the inside of the arc.
-The polar bear has an eleven-foot-deep pool with above- and underwater viewing.
+Muskoxen and reindeer are housed in a large meadow on the outside of the pathway's arc, while polar bears and Arctic fox live on the inside of the arc.
+The polar bears have an eleven-foot-deep pool with above- and underwater viewing.

-The zoo's last Polar Bear, Blizzard, passed away in May 2022 after being diagnosed with liver cancer in 2021.